nobodyishappy/tp/docs/UserGuide.md

 Result:
 * If one of the `INDEX` you provided is not on the displayed list, an error message will be shown.
 It will tell you the index you provided is invalid
-* Otherwise, the person(s) with the indices you provide on the displayed person list is/are deleted.
+* Otherwise, the person(s) with the index(or indices) you provide on the displayed person list is/are deleted.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the person list.